The Island Festival is open to all 11m band operators!

-- QSL Management: All teams are responsible for QSL management of their own contacts.
+- QSL Management: All teams are responsible for QSL management of their own contacts, please follow your club guidelines.
 Teams are encouraged but not required to prepare a special QSL for each island, a team have the option to share QSL card and management with other teams.
-You can find QSL information of participating stations on the Announcement Page.
-All participants will be awarded by a certificate to download from the Island Festival’s webpage after the event.

-- Teams: All participating teams must send in their complete logbooks and proofs of their activity no later than 1. august 2015 23:59 GMT via email to 47DX052@Delta-Xray.net
+a.
+Teams: All participating Island Teams must send in their complete log (s) no later than 1.
+July 2018 23:59 GMT via email to: 19DX348@Delta-Xray.net

-- It’s important when you write a call sign in the log the you use this format: (example) 1AT001 and NOT 1AT1 or 1AT01)
+b.
+It is important when you write a call sign in the log you use this format: (example) 1AT001 and NOT 1AT1 or 1AT01)

 - A photo of the team in front of an official location sign or recognizable landmark.

 - Photos of the station and antenna.